nuralam26/nuralam26/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on my homelabs
+- 🌱 I’m currently learning machine lerning
+- 👯 I’m looking to collaborate on AI and Computer Vision
 <!--
 **nuralam26/nuralam26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.